-Following a solicitation issued in FY 2014 (NSF 14-568), management and operation of NRAO, including ALMA, was competed and NSB authorized a cooperative agreement with AUI for October 1, 2016 through September 30, 2026.
+Following a solicitation issued in FY 2014 (NSF 14-568), management and operation of NRAO, including ALMA, was competed and the NSB authorized a cooperative agreement with AUI for October 2016 through September 2026.
+Reintegration of the VLBA operations support into NRAO occurred in October 2018.